 - 1959 – The High Energy Physics division was established on July 1.

-- 1957 – The Particle Accelerator Division is founded at Argonne National Laboratory.
+- 1957 – The Particle Accelerator division was founded at Argonne National Laboratory.

-- 1956 – The Zero Gradient Synchrotron (ZGS) scope defines it as the “Midwest Regional Facility”.
+- 1956 – The Zero Gradient Synchrotron (ZGS) scope defined it as the “Midwest Regional Facility.”

 - 1946 – Argonne National Laboratory was built.